Web-Dev-Collaborative/learn-javascript/06_decomposition_pattern/C_decomposing_problems_exercise/README.md

 // return a new sentence where words longer that 3 characters are modified.
 Modified words should have
 // each vowel followed by 'l' and the same vowel repeated again.
 See the examples.

-console.log(lalaLanguage('this is pretty strange')); // 'thilis is preletty stralangele' console.log(lalaLanguage('can you speak our language')); // 'can you spelealak our lalangulualagele'
+console.log(lalaLanguage("this is pretty strange")); // 'thilis is preletty stralangele' console.log(lalaLanguage("can you speak our language")); // 'can you spelealak our lalangulualagele'
 ```

 ### pickPerfectSquares